tonan/bjc/README.md

    ```

 #### Next, follow these steps to spin up your own dev/test environment:
+The demo environment will provision in AWS fairly quickly; within a few minutes.
+However, there is a start-up script, which configures the demo environment, that also needs to be run.
+This script can take 10 minutes or more to complete.
+Be sure to give yourself plenty of time prior to the start of your demo for the environment to spin up and for the startup script to run to completion.

 1.  `git pull` to fetch the latest changes.
 2. Use the `build_demo.sh` script in the ./bin directory to stand up the latest stack in us-west-2.